-Global warming is prompting European governments to rapidly reduce greenhouse gas emissions, especially those related to energy.
+Climate change is prompting European governments to rapidly reduce greenhouse gas emissions, particularly those related to energy.

-The energy transition requires policy measures that have an impact on housing, energy, transport and other aspects of our daily lives.
-Socially and economically disadvantaged groups are most affected by the distributional effects of climate policies, such as increased fuel taxes or the closure of coal mines.
+The energy transition requires political measures that impact housing, energy, transport and other aspects of our everyday lives.
+In the current context of the soaring energy prices, socially and economically disadvantaged groups are the most affected by the distributional effects of climate policies.

-The protests of the “yellow vests” movement in France that broke out in reaction to rising fuel prices are a striking example: Many feel alienated by climate policies perceived as an elitist issue – disconnected from their realities and ignoring their interests.
+The Yellow Vests protests (“Gilets jaunes” protests in French) that erupted in France in response to rising fuel prices are a striking example: many feel alienated by climate policies perceived as an elitist issue – out of touch with their realities and ignoring their interests.

-The principle is to start from people’s experience and adapt concrete solutions, while taking into account the results of current knowledge and studies on the subject:
+The idea is to start off from the experience of citizens and to adapt concrete solutions, by considering the knowledge and studies that apply to the subject: